The lights stay on. Mothers go home.

 the mission.

-Harvard, MIT, the United Nations, and hands-on field experience across four continents, united by a shared belief that reliable power is a right, not a privilege.
+Harvard, MIT, the United Nations, and hands-on field experience across four continents.
+Joined by eight young engineers from Narok County building the future with their own hands.
+United by one belief: reliable power is a right, not a privilege.

 Sarah Wang